 ‘Winterthur’ smooth witherod viburnum (Viburnum nudum ‘Winterthur’)

 Conditions: Full sun to light shade; wet to moderately dry soil

 Native habitat: Woods, swamps, and thickets from Connecticut to Texas and Florida

 “Harlequin” is a good word to describe the fall color of ‘Gro-low’ fragrant sumac.
 Like all members of its clan, this shrub is a marvel in autumn, when its leaves become a crazy quilt of red, orange, and yellow before scattering in the breeze.
-Because most people find large sumacs, such as staghorn sumac (Rhus typhina, Z 3–8), too coarse for the garden, this small-leaved, compact selection is a great alternative and easy to accommodate.
+Because most people find large sumacs, such as staghorn sumac (Rhus typhina, Zones 3–8), too coarse for the garden, this small-leaved, compact selection is a great alternative and easy to accommodate.
 ‘Gro-low’ has nearly prostrate, fast-growing stems that provide cover on erosion-prone slopes and other difficult areas.
 With time, it becomes an interwoven mass of branches 1 to 2 feet high and 6 feet across.
 The three-part leaves bear a resemblance to poison ivy and poison oak but are not poisonous.
 In fact, the females of this dioecious species (having male and female flowers on separate plants) produce red berries in early fall that can be steeped and made into a tasty tea.
 A male plant is required, however, for females to produce fruit.

 ‘Gro-low’ fragrant sumac (Rhus aromatica ‘Gro-low’)

 Conditions: Full to partial sun; moist to dry, well-drained soils; thrives in difficult areas

 Native habitat: Dunes, open spaces, dry woods, and banks in much of North America